-A Subscriber can enroll in the Plan within 10 days of date of hire, within 60 days of a qualifying event or during the Annual Enrollment Period.
+A Subscriber can enroll in the Plan within 10 days of date of hire, within 60 days of a Qualifying Event or during the Annual Enrollment Period.
+For new hires, the Effective Date that coverage begins is the first of the month following 60 days of employment.